 He has presented several keynotes and has acquired over 2.5 million USD funding.
 In 2012, he was awarded in Samsung’s Global Research Outreach Program.
 In 2014, he received a Google Faculty Award for creating an Augmented Reality X-Ray system for Google Glass.

-He serves as an editorial board member for Computers & Graphics (Elsevier) and IEEE Computer Graphics & Applications and as a steering committee member for ACM Symposium on Spatial User Interaction and IEEE ISMAR.
+He serves as an editorial board member for Computers & Graphics (Elsevier) and IEEE Transactions on Visualization and Computer Graphics and as a steering committee member for ACM Symposium on Spatial User Interaction and IEEE ISMAR.
 He has been program chair for numerous conferences, including IEEE ISMAR and SIGGRAPH Asia Symposium On Mobile Graphics And Interactive Applications.

 PhD in Computer Science, 2005